 Restart Your Oculus Quest 2

-The software engineer in me tells me restarting the device sometimes magically fixes problems.
-If lighting changes didn’t work this would be the next thing I attempted.
+The software engineer in me says that restarting the device sometimes fixes problems via magic.
+If lighting changes didn’t work, this would be the next thing I tried.

 Re-Sync Your Controllers